spiral/docs/docs/en/views/stempler.md

 ### Framework specific directives

-The Spiral Framework provides a number of framework-specific directives to be used in templates, including:
+Spiral provides a number of framework-specific directives to be used in templates, including:

 #### Container